 - There’s something for everyone – designed with families in mind, there’s a beginner level pump track, a mountain bike skills area, a mixed-use trail network for nature walks, bike rides or jogs and, a brand-new 90,000 square-foot playground.

-3. Well-designed trails - a mixture of single and double track trails have been expertly designed and built by First Journey Trails.
-They follow the valley floor weaving in and out of ferns, and moss-strewn rocks.
-And, with just the right amount of difficulty, riders will excel and gain confidence pedaling along flatter ground.
+3. Well-designed trails – a mixture of single and double track trails have been expertly designed and built by First Journey Trails.
+They follow the valley floor weaving in and out of ferns and moss-strewn rocks.
+And, with just the right amount of difficulty, riders will excel and gain confidence pedalling along flatter ground.

 4. Pristine Wilderness – the park is set in a 33 acre land located at the base of a rocky mountain featuring 5.5 km of mixed-use trails.
-Towards the base of the mountains there are two viewing platforms which offer stunning views of the valley.
+Towards the base of the mountains, there are two viewing platforms that offer stunning views of the valley.
 The mighty Fraser River can be found on the other side of the highway.

 5. Art Installations and First Nation Education – well-known local Sts’ailes artist, Claude ‘Rocky’ LaRock has created small and life-sized wooden sculptures.
 From painted bridges to wooden carvings, the park offers a unique outdoor experience with an educational component to entice all levels of art connoisseurs as well as respecting the land, and the culture, on which the trails are built on.
 Why not start a scavenger hunt to see how many wooden sculptures and carvings you can find while riding the trails with the young ones?
 Look up, look down and look around…they’re everywhere.
 The carvings are influenced by the forest, the surrounding wildlife and lifestyle of the Coast Salish.